Luen/Arduino-MKR-NB-1500/README.md

 Compatible with the Arduino IoT Cloud, the MKR NB 1500 simplifies secure remote monitoring and control.
 Developers can also use a variety of MKR family shields to expand functionality, such as adding GPS, Ethernet, or environmental sensing capabilities.
 A microSIM card is required for cellular connectivity.

-## Set up
+## Set Up

-1 .Install the board and MKRNB libary in Arduino IDE.
+1. Install the board and MKRNB libary in Arduino IDE.

 2. Flash the SerialSARAPassthrough example onto the board.